daijiong/gemini-balance/README.md

     ![Web Search](files/image8.png)
 *   **Key Status Monitoring**: Provides a `/keys_status` page (requires authentication) to view the status and usage of each Key in real-time.
     ![Monitoring Panel](files/image.png)
+*   **Request ID Tracking and Performance Monitoring**: Each API request is automatically assigned a unique UUID for tracking throughout the request lifecycle.
+Precise timing information is recorded for both streaming and non-streaming requests, enabling detailed performance analysis and debugging.
 *   **Detailed Logging**: Provides detailed error logs for easy troubleshooting.
     ![Call Details](files/image1.png)
     ![Log List](files/image2.png)